mhurd/kubernetes/README.md

 Docker version 17.11.0-ce, build 1caf76c
 ```

 **NOTE that I can't get the pod networking working with either Flannel or weave-net so DNS lookups fail and service wiring doesn't work.
 Not idea what the issue is.
-Giving up for now until Kubernetes is more mature, seems pretty flaky at the moment...**
+Giving up for now until Kubernetes is more mature, seems pretty unstable at the moment...**

 ## Raspberry Pi Cluster shopping list